Christmas is a great time to celebrate Jesus. However, it is also a very busy time, so we need to be intentional.

 Create a nativity scene out of Lego (or Duplo (or wooden blocks or Stickle Bricks…).
 Look at the story in the Bible and choose which characters and structures to build.

-Read the whole Christmas story from the Bible, maybe even in one sitting.
+Read the whole Christmas story from the Bible, either in four sessions or maybe even in one sitting.

 7 Listen to the whole Christmas story

-If you love audio books, you could try listening to the whole Christmas story from the Bible.
-There’s lots of version available including the whole thing for FREE here:
+If you love audiobooks, you could try listening to the whole Christmas story from the Bible.
+There are many versions available including the whole thing for FREE here:

-Variation: You might find doing something while listening helps, so why not pair this activity with a nativity colouring or other art activity (see below for ideas).
+Variation: You might find it helpful to keep little hands busy while listening, so why not pair this activity with a nativity colouring or other art activity (see below for ideas).

 Compare different Bible versions of the Christmas story.
 Look up the verses above in different translations and play spot the difference.
 Which version do you like best?
 Why?
 Younger children could compare different children’s Bible versions.